EastEnders: 1980s broadcast history

 The show's first episode attracted some 17 million viewers, and it continued to attract high viewing figures from then on.
 By Christmas 1985, the tabloids could not get enough of the soap.
 "Exclusives" about EastEnders storylines and the actors on the show became a staple of tabloid buyers' daily reading.

 In 1987, the show featured the first same-sex kiss on a British soap, when Colin Russell (Michael Cashman) kissed boyfriend Barry Clark (Gary Hailes) on the forehead.
 This was followed, in January 1989, by the first on-the-mouth gay kiss in a British soap when Colin kissed a new character, Guido Smith (Nicholas Donovan), in an episode that was watched by 17 million people.

 Writer Colin Brake suggested that 1989 was a year of big change for EastEnders, both behind the cameras and in front of them.
-Original production designer Keith Harris left the show, and Holland and Smith both decided that the time had come to move on too, their final contribution coinciding with the exit of one of EastEnders most successful characters, Den Watts (Leslie Grantham).
+Original production designer Keith Harris left the show, and Holland and Smith both decided that the time had come to move on as well, their final contribution coinciding with the exit of one of EastEnders most successful characters, Den Watts (Leslie Grantham).
 Producer Mike Gibbon was given the task of running the show, and he enlisted the most experienced writers to take over the storylining of the programme, including Charlie Humphreys, Jane Hollowood and Tony McHale.

 According to Brake, the departure of two of the soap's most popular characters, Den and Angie Watts (Anita Dobson), left a void in the programme, which needed to be filled.
 In addition, several other long-running characters left the show that year, including Sue and Ali Osman (Sandy Ratcliff and Nejdet Salih) and their family; Donna Ludlow (Matilda Ziegler); Carmel Jackson (Judith Jacob) and Colin Russell (Michael Cashman).
 Brake indicated that the production team decided that 1989 was to be a year of change in Walford, commenting, "it was almost as if Walford itself was making a fresh start".

 By the end of 1989, EastEnders had acquired a new executive producer, Michael Ferguson, who had previously been a successful producer on ITV's The Bill.
 Brake suggested that Ferguson was responsible for bringing in a new sense of vitality and creating a programme that was more in touch with the real world than it had been over the previous year.